ter-bino/LibSystem/README.md

 Anyone is free to use the program or improve it however they want, maybe just give me credits?

-I have no idea how GitHub works
+I have no idea how GitHub works, but I uploaded the project here anyways.

 An executable file with sample data is available here:<br>
 https://drive.google.com/file/d/1gqBmXVMHOIdqs9uBM6XgTjuFWJgbLZ9_/view?usp=sharing